kaushik88/kaushik88.github.io/_posts/2015-05-21-github-pages-and-jekyll.md

 thumbnail_path: blog/personal/github.png
 ---

 A few months ago, my [friend](http://kdheepak.com/) migrated his blog to github pages.
-At this time, I had just started to blog on [medium](http://medium.com/) and I didn't know if I had the discipline to continue it for a long time.
+At that time, I had just started to blog on [medium](http://medium.com/) and I didn't know if I had the discipline to continue it for a long time.
 After 10 blog posts in 10 weeks (not saying that this is a lot but definitely better than 0), I'm finally convinced to have my own blogging website.

-{% include figure.html path="blog/personal/github.png" alt="Github Pages" %}

 So, I called up my friend and he told me that getting started with Github pages and Jekyll (or Pelican that he was using) should take a **couple of hours** max (Thanks KD).
 So, after many hours of coding, tinkering with many designs and writing a blog post on [Hofstadter's law](http://kaushik88.github.io/blog/2015/05/15/hofstadter%27s-law/), I've finally got it up and running!